-The OBD 2 standard ensures that all car diagnostic tools available on the market are universal, hence adaptable to all vehicle models and makes.
-However, this universality feature doesn’t erase the need for personally investigating the features you need to personalize the adaptation of the tool to your convenience.
+The OBD 2 standard ensures that all car diagnostic tools available on the market are universal, hence adaptable to all vehicle models.
+However, this universality doesn’t erase the need for personally investigating the features you need to personalize the adaptation of the tool to your convenience.

 Car Diagnostic Tool Buyers Guide